The History of Heavy Metal – Origins, Bands, and Early Influences

 Mainstream Heavy Metal Music from the 1970s

-Some of the most inspiring works of heavy metal music from the green decade are Steppenwolf’s “Steppenwolf 7”, Deep Purple’s “Deep Purple In Rock”, Machine Head’s “Machine Head”, and Black Sabbath’s “Black Sabbath” and “Paranoid” albums.
+Some of the most inspiring works of heavy metal music from the golden decade are Steppenwolf’s “Steppenwolf 7”, Deep Purple’s “Deep Purple In Rock,” “Machine Head,” and Black Sabbath’s first album “Black Sabbath” and the second one, “Paranoid.”

 Early Sub-Genres of Heavy Metal (the 1980s to 2000s)